Updated:

 According to Donaldson et al, from the Environmental Protection Agency, many health problems are caused by exposure to high ozone levels (2004, p.
 8).
 He noted that the Ozone poses health problems to children, the elderly, and healthy adults.
 Asthma is one of the health effects of exposure to high ozone levels.
 It also causes acute respiratory problems when a person inhales air that is polluted with high levels of Ozone.

-Ozone Standards under the Clean Air Act
+Ozone Standards Under the Clean Air Act

-The clean air act requires the environmental protection agency to set standards and regulations that should be adopted to ensure that air pollution is minimized.
-The clean air act requires standards to be established to limit exposure of potentially harmful pollutants in the environment.
+The Clean Air Act requires the Environmental Protection Agency to set standards and regulations that should be adopted to ensure that air pollution is minimized.
+The Clean Air Act requires standards to be established to limit exposure of potentially harmful pollutants in the environment.
 Six criteria pollutants have been set up by EPA to ensure that environment in various cities, Houston included, is kept clean.

-The six criteria standards include “particulate matter, ground level ozone also called smog, lead, Sulfur dioxide, nitrogen dioxide, and carbon monoxide” (Lisa, 2012, p.
+The six criteria standards include “particulate matter, ground-level ozone also called smog, lead, Sulfur dioxide, nitrogen dioxide, and carbon monoxide” (Lisa, 2012, p.
 30088).
 So far, most of the standards concerning the pollutants have been met successfully by the Houston city.
-However, the ground level ozone is the only one remaining to be successfully met.
+However, the ground-level ozone is the only one remaining to be successfully met.

 Efforts are underway under the hospice of EPA to revise the standards concerning the Ozone.
 The proposed plan is to phase out one-hour standard approach to replace it with eight-hour approach to the menace.
 Since the establishment of the standards, Houston did not comply.
-Rather, it indicated in its states implementation plan (SIP) that it was planning to attain the standards by the end of 2007, which was the deadline.
+Rather, it indicated in its state implementation plan (SIP) that it was planning to attain the standards by the end of 2007, which was the deadline.

 Under the one-hour standards that had been set by EPA, every region of the country was not supposed to exceed 125 parts per billion (Schade, Khan, Park, & Boedeker, 2011, p.
 1070).
 Therefore, to be compliant, Houston was not required to exceed this threshold of 125 ppb on three days and more so in three years consecutively.